i3 Clinical Trial Reports

 Opportunities:

-• Market Growth: The haemophilia treatment market is projected to grow significantly, reaching approximately US$18.6 billion by 2031, providing a substantial opportunity for new therapies like Mim8.
+• Market Growth: The HypoPT treatment market is projected to expand, driven by increased disease awareness and diagnosis rates, offering a substantial opportunity for new therapies like Eneboparatide.

 Threats: